-The stock increased in value towards the end of 2024 as investors anticipated increased demand from clients (believed to include Alphabet, Amazon and Microsoft) would be heavy buyers of Marvell's chip designs as they sought an alternative supplier to the dominant industry player Nvidia.
+The stock performed very strongly towards the end of 2024 as investors hoped that its clients (believed to include Alphabet, Amazon and Microsoft) would be heavy buyers of Marvell's chip designs as they sought an alternative supplier to the industry behemoth Nvidia (the dominant provider of Al chips).
 More recently the trade war has had a short-term cooling effect, exacerbated by reduced guidance announced alongside company results.
-There have also been specific concerns that Marvell will lose out on designing the next generation of Amazon's custom Trainium AI chips.
-However, IEM maintains a positive long-term view on the company's potential and considers the current valuation to be low relative to that outlook.
+There have also been specific concerns that Marvell will lose out on designing the next generation of Amazon's custom Trainium Al chips.
+However, IEM believes that the opportunity for the company remains vast, and the shares are decidedly undervalued at present.